codurance/site/_posts/2015-11-23-my-first-couple-of-months-at-codurance.md

 During my first few weeks at [Codurance](http://codurance.com/), I have been busy learning various things that have been chalked out for becoming a craftsman.

 When working on kata or learning a concept, we paired or did what is known as 'mob programming' along with other apprentices and craftspersons.
 And most of the time used the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 Time boxing our work in intervals is something done both in groups and working individually.
 We would have a lot of discussions and retrospectives after working on a problem or writing some code from scratch.
-In the process I learnt a lot of refactoring techniques, design principles and gotchas, and using various libraries and methods to write tests.

 ### Structure of my program